 If you are planning to visit, be advised of the following:

 - You must be prepared to wear a mask at all times.
 No exceptions.

-- Visits, due to staffing resources, can occur Monday to Saturday between 9am to 4pm.
+- Visits, due to staffing resources, can only occur Monday to Saturday between 10am to 4pm.

 - You must phone, at least one working day prior, of your visit and book in your visiting time – there will be limited availability.
 Please call within business hours.